 I have yet to see the new PBS genealogy show, the newest Henry Louis Gates project, but I will get on that as soon as I can.
 I’m curious to see how the two compare.
 I cannot imagine that Skip Gates’s show pack’s anywhere near the emotional punch of tonight’s Who Do You Think You Are, but I hope to be mistaken.

 * This episode may be the likeliest to make me cry.
 Part of that is the emotional content, but in large part it is because of how much it parallels my own family research.
 I mention above about my great-grandfather’s possible child, but there is another story that struck me.
 In a deleted scene available on the website, Wilson discovers the Oraion birth registry (of males) which has the births of her father, his older brothers (including Fairhat, who we meet during the course of the episode) and her great-grandfather.
 Missing from the registry is her grandfather Halil, although the researcher who showed Wilson the book identified someone he thought was Halil, an entry that is listed as “the one whose finger is cut,” meaning he was probably missing a finger.
-My great-great-grandfather Abraham, of whom I have written before, was missing his right index finger like Halil.
+My great-great-grandfather Abraham was missing his right index finger like Halil.
 I never realized his finger was missing until I stared a few old pictures of him for very long periods of time.
 I wonder if the missing finger was accidental or deliberate.
 In Czarist Russia, Jews who were not allowed to live outside the Pale of Settlement were nevertheless conscripted into the army and navy, which was a form of cultural murder and worse, a very real possibility of actual death.
 To avoid that fate, there arose men called cripplers, hired thugs who mutilated Jewish boys to ensure that they would be unfit to serve.
 I wonder if that was what happened to Abraham.